By Chris on May 24, 2018 11:10:00 AM

 In other words, who you are marketing to.
 An effective way to do this is creating Buyer Personas, a semi-fictional representation of your ideal customer based on market research and real data about your existing customers.
-This buyer personas ensure that that you’re marketing to people who are actually interested in what you have to offer.
+These buyer personas ensure that you’re marketing to people who are actually interested in what you have to offer.

 When building your ideal customers, make sure to include demographics, behavior patterns, motivations, interests, and goals.
 The more detailed you are, the better.